Dreams from My Father: Childhood

-Barack Obama recounts in his book of how his parents met, and his own life until his enrollment at Harvard Law School in 1988.
+Barack Obama recounts how his parents met and his own life until his enrollment at Harvard Law School in 1988.
 His parents were Barack Obama Sr. of Kenya, and Ann Dunham of Wichita, Kansas, who had met while they were students at the University of Hawaii.
 In the first chapter, speaking of his father and namesake, Obama states "[h]e had left Hawaii back in 1963, when I was only two years old."
 Obama's parents separated in 1963 and divorced in 1964, when he was two years old.
 The elder Obama later went to Harvard to pursue his PhD in economics.
 After that, he returned to Kenya to fulfill the promise to his nation.
 Obama himself formed an image of his absent father from stories told by his mother and maternal grandparents.
 He saw his father one more time, in 1971, when Obama Sr. came to Hawaii for a month's visit.
 The elder Obama, who had remarried, died in a car accident in Kenya in 1982.

 After her divorce, Ann Dunham married Lolo Soetoro, a Javanese surveyor from Indonesia who was also a graduate student in Hawaii.
 The family moved to Jakarta when Obama was six years old.
 At age ten, Obama returned to Hawaii under the care of his maternal grandparents for the better educational opportunities available there.
 He was enrolled in the fifth grade at Punahou School, a private college-preparatory school, where he was one of six black students.
 Obama attended Punahou from the fifth grade until his graduation in 1979.
 Obama writes in his book: "For my grandparents, my admission into Punahou Academy heralded the start of something grand, an elevation in the family status that they took great pains to let everyone know."
 There, he met Ray (Keith Kakugawa), who was two years older and also multi-racial.
 He introduced Obama to the African-American community.